Breast Reduction Melbourne

 • A gradual increase in mobility and activity; generally back to most normal day to day activities at two weeks.

-• Most women allow approximately two – three weeks off work.
+• Most patients allow approximately two – three weeks off work.
 However, you may require additional time if your job is more physically demanding.
 This can be discussed with A/Prof White.

 • You are able to drive when you feel comfortable to do so.